-- [12] Negligence is the departure by a licensed building practitioner, whilst carrying out or supervising building work, from an accepted standard of conduct.
-It is judged against those of the same class of licence as the person whose conduct is being inquired into.
-This is described as the Bolam test of negligence which has been adopted by the New Zealand Courts. - [13] Incompetence is a lack of ability, skill or knowledge to carry out or supervise building work to an acceptable standard.
-Beattie put it as "a demonstrated lack of the reasonably expected ability or skill level".
-In Ali v Kumar and Others it was stated as "an inability to do the job". - [14] The New Zealand Courts have stated that assessment of negligence and/or incompetence in a disciplinary context is a two-stage test.
+- [23] The New Zealand Courts have stated that assessment of negligence in a disciplinary context is a two-stage test.
 The first is for the Board to consider whether the practitioner has departed from the acceptable standard of conduct of a professional.
-The second is to consider whether the departure is significant enough to warrant a disciplinary sanction. - [15] When considering what an acceptable standard is the Board must have reference to the conduct of other competent and responsible practitioners and the Board's own assessment of what is appropriate conduct, bearing in mind the purpose of the Act.
-The test is an objective one and in this respect it has been noted that the purpose of discipline is the protection of the public by the maintenance of professional standards and that this could not be met if, in every case, the Board was required to take into account subjective considerations relating to the practitioner. - [16] The Board notes that the purposes of the Act are:
+The second is to consider whether the departure is significant enough to warrant a disciplinary sanction. - [24] When considering what an acceptable standard is the Board must have reference to the conduct of other competent and responsible practitioners and the Board's own assessment of what is appropriate conduct, bearing in mind the purpose of the Act.
+The test is an objective one and in this respect it has been noted that the purpose of discipline is the protection of the public by the maintenance of professional standards and that this could not be met if, in every case, the Board was required to take into account subjective considerations relating to the practitioner. - [25] The Board notes that the purposes of the Act are: